Mesothelioma Support Options for Veterans

 Get Support for Mesothelioma Now

-U.S. veterans or civilians fighting mesothelioma deserve as much support and help as possible.
-If you or a loved one has been diagnosed with an asbestos-related disease, the Mesothelioma Veterans Center can help you get support.
+U.S. veterans or civilians fighting mesothelioma deserve as much support as possible.
+If you or a loved one has an asbestos-related disease, the Mesothelioma Veterans Center may be able to help you.

 • Doctors, nurses, and treatment plans

-Get our Free Veterans Packet to see all the ways we can assist you or call (877) 450-8973 to connect with our team right now.
+Call (877) 450-8973 now or get our Free Veterans Packet to see all the ways we can assist you on your cancer journey.

-If a loved one has been diagnosed with mesothelioma, a great first step is to simply let them know that you’ll be there for them.
+If a loved one has been diagnosed with mesothelioma, a great first step in supporting them is just letting them know you’re there to help.

 Is there any hope for mesothelioma?

 Yes, there is hope for mesothelioma.
-It may be possible for you or a loved one to live for many years, depending on how your body responds to treatments.
+You or a veteran you love could live for many years depending on how the cancer responds to treatments.
+Clinical trials are also studying new and potentially better treatments that could improve survival.

-Further, financial support can help offset treatment expenses, so a diagnosis won’t be financially devastating to your family.
+Financial support can help offset treatment costs, so a diagnosis won’t be financially devastating to your family.

 Can you live a normal life with mesothelioma?

-Mesothelioma is life-changing, but you might be able to live a typical life after undergoing treatments and receiving support.
+Mesothelioma is life-changing, but you may be able to return to normal routines after undergoing treatments and receiving support.

 When U.S. Air Force and Army veteran Arthur Putt was diagnosed with mesothelioma in 2018, he was given a year or less to live and told he wouldn’t be able to eat solid foods again.